ShvetaVasisht/minimal/index.md

 ### Experience

-- Contributing to open source knowledge base through Git and Github since January 2021.
+- Contributing to open source knowledge base through Github since January 2021.

 - Possess Ten years of experience with Tata Consultancy Services (TCS).
 Worked in TCS from 2001 till 2010.
   - Worked in various phases of SDLC cycle from business analysis to release of the software products.